AhriFoxSnek/Kitsunetsuki/README.md

 Only if it is digitally available in some form.
 It has to have all the card images online somewhere.
 If you want the highest chance of the deck being added, you can retrieve all the cards yourself.

-Number them from 0 fool all the way to 77 king of pentacles.
+Number them from 0 (Fool) all the way to 77 (King of Pentacles).
 If a card is missing you can skip it ie 0, 1 , 5, 6, 7 Strength should be 8, Justice 11.
 The order of minor arcana should be Wands -> Cups -> Swords -> Pentacles Then just zip up the folder and send to me, and I'll most likely add it if I like the look of it.